Business Audits Can Put Your Company’s Financial Health At Risk

 Is the IRS auditing your business?
 If so, there is much at stake.
 An audit involves an intense investigation into your business’s finances and can expose your company to great financial loss.

-At Coggins Law, P.C., I — attorney Brian Coggins — can help protect your company during the audit process.
+At Coggins Law Office, I — attorney Brian Coggins — can help protect your company during the audit process.
 Located in Roseville, California, I represent small businesses throughout the Sacramento area during IRS audits, helping my clients limit their financial liability and safeguard their business reputations.

 I Will Protect Your Business During an Audit